ds-rants/ds-rants/posts/2025/2025_10_00_yall_motherfuckers_need_tests/index.md

 ### The Holy Grail Of Data Tests

-Data tests stand in a weird position because they can fit at all levels of the testing pyramid.
+Data tests, also called defensive testing, stand in a weird position because they can fit at all levels of the testing pyramid.
 Similarly to integration tests for data science, the point here is to validate... the data!
 There tests ensure that you actually got a primary key (unique **and** non-null for the sleepy ones), that numeric column fit within a certain range, that you got rid of null...